Skip to main content

 Raising a complaint about an inspection

-8.18 If the service provider, a person using the service or a member of the public has a complaint about the conduct, attitude or behaviour of an inspector or any CIW staff member, we have a complaints policy that should be followed.
+9.5 If the service provider, a person using the service or a member of the public has a complaint about the conduct, attitude or behaviour of an inspector, or any CIW staff member, we have a Complaints Policy that should be followed.

 10. Information

 10.1 The knowledge and information we hold is one of our most important assets.
-It ensures that the decisions we make and the advice we give are underpinned by a robust evidence base.
+It ensures the decisions we make and the advice we give is underpinned by a robust evidence base.

-10.2 Through our registration and inspection processes we gather and hold a considerable amount of information on providers, as well as information obtained from other intelligence sources.
-This valuable information helps us to assess whether a registered provider and/or designated responsible individuals (depending on the legislation) are complying with their legislative and regulatory responsibilities.
+10.2 Through our registration and inspection processes we gather and hold information on providers, including information obtained from other intelligence sources.
+This valuable information helps us assess whether a registered provider and/or designated responsible individuals (depending on the legislation) is providing a high quality and safe service.

-10.4 To ensure that the right information is available at the right time and that we uphold the statutory requirements that are required of us, we:
+10.4 To ensure the right information is available at the right time, and we uphold the statutory requirements required of us, we:

 • Safeguard the information we hold, in line with Welsh Government procedures, to ensure high standards of information security and data protection.

-• Store our information in the correct way, adhering to the Welsh Government’s records management principles (External link).
+• Store our information in the correct way, adhering to the Welsh Government’s information management (External link) principles.

 • Share information appropriately and lawfully, to enhance and re-use our knowledge, work collaboratively and reduce duplication.